FacuM/moodicial/README.md

 ## Known bugs

-- Infinite Scroll is broken.
+- No bugs found for now.

 ## Installation